MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 > [!div class="checklist"]
 > - **Decide whether a default label will be specified:** Discuss and decide whether a default label is appropriate.
 If so, determine which label is best suited as the default.
 > - **Include in user documentation:** If necessary, ensure information about the default label is mentioned in the guidance provided for users.
-The goal is for users to understand how to determine whether the default label is correct, or whether it should be adjusted.
+The goal is for users to understand how to determine whether the default label is appropriate, or whether it should be changed.

 ### Mandatory labeling Power BI content

 Data classification is a common regulatory requirement.
-To meet these types of requirements, you can choose to require users to label all Power BI content.
+To meet this requirement, you can choose to require users to label all Power BI content.
 This [mandatory labeling](/power-bi/enterprise/service-security-sensitivity-label-mandatory-label-policy) requirement takes effect when users create or edit Power BI content.

 You might choose to implement mandatory labels, default labels (described in the previous section), or both.
-Considerations include:
+You should consider the following points.

 - A mandatory label policy ensures the label won't be empty
 - A mandatory label policy requires users to choose what the label should be
 - A mandatory label policy prevents users from removing a label entirely
-- A default label policy is less intrusive for users since it doesn't require them to take action
+- A default label policy is less intrusive for users because it doesn't require them to take action
-- A default label policy can result in content that's mis-labeled since a user didn't specifically make the choice
+- A default label policy can result in content that's mis-labeled since a user didn't expressly make the choice
-- Enabling both a default label policy, and a mandatory label policy, can provide complementary benefits
+- Enabling both a default label policy and a mandatory label policy can provide complementary benefits

 > [!TIP]
 > If you choose to implement mandatory labels, we recommend that you also implement default labels.